-The Local Plan Part 1 (2012)
+The Local Plan Part 1 (2012) and Part 2 (emerging)

-Only part 1 of the local plan has been published to date.
-It makes references to sustainable development, but sets no specific policies.
+Part 1 of the Local Plan makes references to sustainable development, but sets no specific policies.
 It suggests that Part 2 of the local plan will incorporate specific policy targets.
-This has not yet been published for consultation.
+Part 2 was published as a consultation version in late 2014.
+The key policies are as follows: